Mike Shiplett

-Michael G. Shiplett (born May 17, 1972) is an American NASCAR crew chief who works for Richard Childress Racing as the NASCAR Xfinity Series competition director.
+Michael Gene Shiplett (born May 17, 1972) is an American NASCAR crew chief who works for Niece Motorsports as the crew chief of their No. 42 Chevrolet Silverado in the NASCAR Craftsman Truck Series driven by Matt Mills.
+He previously worked for Richard Childress Racing as their Xfinity Series competition director and as a crew chief for Stewart–Haas Racing, Chip Ganassi Racing, Turner Scott Motorsports, and Evernham/Richard Petty Motorsports.

 Racing career

 Early career

-He started his racing career by working in his uncle's racing shop in Ohio, going from working on the street stock cars his uncle owned to being given the opportunity to drive them when he was 15.
+Shiplett started his racing career by working in his uncle's racing shop in Ohio, going from working on the street stock cars his uncle owned to being given the opportunity to drive them when he was 15.
 However, a local rule prohibited him from driving a street stock car until he was 16.
 He moved up the ladder of racing, from street stocks to late models before going to college and graduating with a degree in diesel technology from the University of Northwestern Ohio in 1992.

 Shiplett earned his first job as a mechanic for Liberty Racing in 1995 as they made their transition into the brand-new NASCAR Craftsman Truck Series.
 He moved to Butch Mock Motorsports in 1999, becoming the car chief for the No. 75 truck.
 He got another opportunity to be in the same position in 2001 for Ultra Motorsports.
 He worked for the team again in 2002 on their No. 7 car driven by Casey Atwood.